 Although time itself is predictable, we struggle to really comprehend its passage fully.
 However, we do understand that sometimes a fresh start is needed, or there needs to be a change of perspective in order to see things more clearly.
 This is why the turning of a new year comes with resolutions and good intentions abound.

-In the 1976 film “Rudolph’s Shiny New Year”, Santa receives a message from Father time, who warns him that the New Year is in danger and asks for help.
-The baby New Year is missing and in fear of the current year repeating ad infinitum, Santa dispatches Rudolph to find the baby New Year and save the day.
+In the 1976 film “Rudolph’s Shiny New Year”, Santa receives a message from Father time, who gives him a warning.
+The New Year is in danger and he asks for help.
+The baby New Year is lost and under threat of being kidnapped by an evil vulture named Eon the Terrible.
+In fear of the current year repeating ad infinitum, Santa dispatches Rudolph, his secret weapon.
+Rudolph appeals to Eon’s warmer side and saves the day.

-Chronos is one of the primordial deities in Greek mythology and is the personification of time.
-He is often pictured as a ‘Father Time’ figure, but perhaps due to confusion his name became synonymous with the Titan Chronus, god of the harvest.
+The ‘Father Time’ figure originates from Greek Mythology and is linked to Chronos, the personification of time.
+Perhaps due to confusion, his name became synonymous with the Titan Chronus, the god of the harvest.
 He was also often pictured with a scythe, which Chronus used to dispose of his father Uranus.

 The idea of the new replacing the old has been told literally as long as time itself.
-The Titan Cronus was father of the Olympians and had swallowed them all to prevent a pre-destined event where his son would kill him, just as he had done to his own father.
-He swallowed every one of his children except for Zeus, whom Rhea had replaced with a stone.
+The Titan Cronus was the father of the Olympians and in a cruel act, he swallowed all of his children, to prevent a pre-destined event where his son would kill him (just as he had done to his own father).
+He swallowed every one of his children except for Zeus, whose mother Rhea had replaced him with a stone.

 Time to Change?

-I have a number of concerns about the upcoming year.
-I have grown out of my current job role and need to change to something that fits more with my strengths.
-This means a time of potential uncertainty and uprooting.
-To me this seems to now be crystallising into an inescapable fact.
-The exchange of security for a foray into the wide open job market seems ludicrous given the security I have, but is it really?
+I have a number of concerns about the upcoming year as it is a time of potential uncertainty and uprooting.
+To me, this seems to now be crystallising into an inescapable fact.
+The exchange of security for a foray into the open job market seems ludicrous given the security I have, but is it really?
 I’ve survived career changes before and I’ll do it again.

 So work is inevitable, yes, but please do not link it to your happiness.
 It is merely a means to an end.
 There are plenty of jobs out there that earn enough for you to continue on your savings quest.
 Your happiness on the other hand is more complicated, more amorphous and more subjective.
 It is linked to your character, your love of life and what you make of it.
 It is linked to how fulfilled you are, and you have the ability to change that.